awslabs/amazon-asdi/events/code-green-2021/README.md

 ### FAQs
 **Do I need to be there 8 AM- 8 PM?**
 No. Come and go while hacking or drop-in for the workshop.
 You may join late.

+**Do I need to register?**
+No. You may walk-in.
+Loctaion for all events is the Wynn, Lafite 5.

 **What do I get?**
 All registrants get a $50 AWS credit and will have carbon emissions of their flights to re:Invent offset.
 See prizes on the Hackathon page.